osipxd/encrypted-datastore/README.md

     .getPrimitive(Aead::class.java)
 ```

-Then you can make any DataStore Serializer encrypted using extension-function:
+Then you can make any DataStore Serializer encrypted using extension-function `Serializer<T>.encrypted(Aead)`:

 ```kotlin
 object ProtoProfileSerializer : Serializer<Profile> {